 A brand-new communication tool lies at the core of building trust between machines and users.
-Safe and comfortable driving cannot be imagined without an automotive body control module.
+Safe and comfortable driving cannot be imagined without an automotive body control (BCM) module.
+What does BCM stand for in cars?
 This module monitors and controls many things in order to keep crucial electronics running smoothly.
-Well-targeted software solutions for body control modules (BCMs) may personalize cars for users and bring safety and comfort to a new level.
+Well-targeted software solutions for body control module in automotive may personalize cars for users, use connected car smart data for predictive maintenance, enhance fleet management security, and bring overall vehicle safety and comfort to a new level.

 The rapidly increasing demand for driving comfort and safety inevitably leads to the need for a cutting-edge vehicle electrical system architecture.
-A comprehensive body control module system is aimed at communicating and integrating the work of all electronic modules through the vehicle bus.
-Strictly speaking, a BCM is an embedded system that controls load drivers and coordinates activation of auto electronics units.
+What is a body control module?
+It is a comprehensive system that communicates and integrates the work of all electronic modules through the vehicle bus.
+Strictly speaking, body control module function is to control load drivers and coordinates activation of auto electronics units.